 Augmented Reality (AR) Applications

 Augmented Reality (AR) applications are increasingly used in fields like construction and interior design.
-AR apps can overlay digital measurements onto real-world objects, helping professionals visualize designs and ensure accurate placement.
+Now, aR apps can overlay digital measurements onto real-world objects, helping professionals visualize designs and ensure accurate placement.
 When dealing with circular elements, these apps often include tools to convert between diameter and radius, making it easier to create and implement designs in real-time.

 Educational Tools and Online Calculators